 "Health insurance is critical to the stability of any family and gay and lesbian couples shouldn’t be unfairly taxed," said HRC President Chad Griffin.
 "In removing a discriminatory tax burden, this legislation will make families stronger and will end the penalty imposed on fair-minded employers who provide equal benefits to their LGBT employees."

 The number of major companies providing family benefits for domestic partners continues to rise.
 Currently, sixty-two percent of Fortune 500 companies offer these benefits as a matter of fundamental fairness.
 That is why a coalition of top employers like Dow, Corning, Chubb, IBM, Microsoft, Nike, and dozens more support ending the taxation of health benefits, and endorse the Tax Parity for Health Plan Beneficiaries Act.
-View a full listing of businesses who have publicly stated their support for this legislation, here.

 “In today’s economy it is more important than ever that we are able to attract the best and brightest.
 Domestic partner benefits play a large role in our ability to recruit and retain top talent.
 This legislation would end the discriminatory tax burden our employees and their families face when we offer these important benefits to them,“ said Howard Ungerleider, Executive Vice President, Advanced Materials, for the Dow Chemical Company and executive sponsor of Dow’s GLAD (Gays, Lesbians and Allies at Dow) Diversity Network.”